Istrouma High School: Faculty

 The school faculty was made up of 72 teachers in a wide array of disciplines including courses in sciences, mathematics, language arts, physical education, health, reading, marketing education, music, family & consumer science, technology education, business, sociology, social studies, visual arts, graphic arts, special education courses, foreign language (French & Spanish), JROTC, carpentry, and welding.

 Early in his career, Baton Rouge-area State Representative Donald Ray Kennard was an Istrouma faculty member and coach.

+Baton Rouge Mayor-President Sid Edwards was Istrouma's head football coach at the time of his 2024 election.

 Student body

 Historically, Istrouma High was a popular destination for white students mostly from middle class families.
 However due to nationwide desegregation efforts to ensure more African-American students had access to the same high quality resources and facilities as white students enrolled in public schools, white flight in the Istrouma High surrounding area ensued and the school gradually became more diverse racially and economically.
 Since the 1980s, Istrouma has been composed mostly with African-American students from working class families.